mycarneedsthis.com

 v1.3 (February 2026)

-Initial scored release with spec-based formula.
-Partial NHTSA data.
-Validated against third-party editorial ratings.
+Initial scored release with the spec-based formula and partial NHTSA data, validated against third-party editorial ratings.

 See the Scores in Action